fededim/Fededim.Extensions.Configuration.Protected/Fededim.Extensions.Configuration.Protected.DataProtectionAPI/docs/README.md

 - Pluggable into any project with almost no changes to original NET / NET Core.
 - Supports automatic re-decryption on configuration reload if underlying IConfigurationProvider supports it
 - Supports per configuration value encryption derived subkey (called "subpurposes")
 - Supports pluggable encryption/decryption with different providers implementing a standard interface IProtectProvider.
-A standard provider based on Microsoft Data Protection API is provided by the companion package Fededim.Extensions.Configuration.Protected.DataProtectionAPI.

 # How to Use

 - Modify the configuration sources by enclosing with the encryption tokenization tag (e.g. Protect:{<data to be encrypted}) all the values or part of values you would like to encrypt
 - Configure the data protection api in a helper method (e.g. ConfigureDataProtection)
-- Encrypt all appsettings values by calling IProtectProvider.ProtectFiles, IProtectProvider.ProtectConfigurationValue and IProtectProvider.ProtectEnvironmentVariables extension methods
+- Encrypt all appsettings values by calling IDataProtect.ProtectFiles, IDataProtect.ProtectConfigurationValue and IDataProtect.ProtectEnvironmentVariables extension methods (use ProtectedConfigurationBuilder.DataProtectionPurpose as CreateProtector purpose)
 - Define the application configuration using ProtectedConfigurationBuilder and adding any standard framework provided or custom configuration source
 - Call ProtectedConfigurationBuilder.Build to automatically decrypt the encrypted values and retrieve the cleartext ones into a IConfigurationRoot class.
 - Map the Configuration object to a strongly typed hierarchical class using DI Configure